 The dashboard also provides Survey Administrators with an option to disseminate these random usernames to respondents' e-mail addresses.
-In order to use this option, Survey Administrators must upload respondent e-mail addresses into the EDSCLS platform and use the EDSCLS to send individual survey invitations to respondents.
+To use this option, Survey Administrators must upload respondent e-mail addresses into the EDSCLS platform and use the EDSCLS to send individual survey invitations to respondents.